vramana/blog/content/posts/common-voice.md

 I went to profile page and checked again.
 _Nope!_ Telugu still doesn't appear as a contributable language.

-There is another additional check, there has to 200 sentences (with the updated limit) in the sentences table.
+There is another additional check, there has to be at least 200 sentences (with the updated limit) in the sentences table.
 There is not much documentation on how to import sentences into the documentation.
 Nothing in GitHub issues as well.
 I found a [file](https://github.com/vramana/common-voice/blob/gitlab/server/src/lib/model/db/import-sentences.ts) that can import sentences into the database.